 Going to college can be an expensive ordeal.
 Affording tuition is challenging enough, but other costs such as textbook purchases are usually on top of tuition, room, and board.
 The College Board survey estimated the cost of college textbooks and supplies at $1,240 for 2021-2022.

-As a college professor and a parent of a child going to college this fall, I am interested in keeping costs down without impacting their education.
+As a college professor and a parent of a child going to college this fall, I am interested in keeping school textbook costs down without impacting their education.
 Thankfully, there are legitimate ways to get free textbooks online or at lower prices to help your budget.
 Having your textbooks online is also easy on your back.
 Some students forego buying textbooks altogether, which breaks my heart.
 Hopefully, there is a way to get a decent textbook so you can do your homework and study.

 Table of Contents

 We researched these websites, avoiding those that we felt may not be properly obtaining books or articles from authors with permission or may be prone to viruses.
 College students should always check their university bookstore websites as they may have beneficial arrangements for you.
 You should consider getting used textbooks, digital textbooks, or renting textbooks.

 We found open library formats or open education resources (OER) that may receive funding from philanthropic and public entities.
 These resources make open textbooks available online through various digital files that can be freely used because of obtaining permission for copyright or the copyright has expired.

 Library Genesis and Z-Library

 Two sites, Library Genesis and Z-Library, are popular among college students for finding free e-textbooks.
 Z-Library is a mirror of Library Genesis, a shadow library for file-sharing access to academic texts and scholarly journal articles.